-With that clarification, let's look at what it takes to configure an instance of our integration for an individual customer - in this example, Mars Missions Corp.
+With that clarification, let's look at what it takes to configure an instance of our integration for an individual customer - in this example, Smith Rocket Company.
 First, we need to populate our config variable store with values.

 Two of the variables required by our integration,

 completedJobsFilePath, are customer-specific, so we'll set those for our customer by clicking into the customer and selecting the customer's Config Variables tab: